Jyotsna Dhawan

 Jyotsna Dhawan is an Indian Cell and Developmental Biologist, Emeritus Scientist at Centre for Cellular and Molecular Biology and Visiting Professor, Institute for Stem Cell Science and Regenerative Medicine (inStem).
 Dhawan's research has focused on adult stem cell function and skeletal muscle regeneration.
-Dhawan is the current (2019-2021) President of the Indian Society for Cell Biology and the Indian Society of Developmental Biologists (2017-2020).
+Dhawan is the current (2019-2021) President of the Indian Society for Cell Biology and the Indian Society of Developmental Biologists (2017–2020).
 Dhawan was elected as a fellow to the Indian National Science Academy in 2019.

 Early life and education

 Dhawan's father Satish Dhawan was a faculty at the Indian Institute of Science and Dhawan's mother Nalini, was a cytogeneticist.
-She completed her Masters in Botany from Delhi University in 1983.
+She completed her master's in botany from Delhi University in 1983.
 She contemplated quitting her master's degree however, a summer internship in yeast genetics at the Tata Institute of Fundamental Research, convinced her to pursue a PhD.
 She completed her PhD from Boston University in 1991.
 She completed her postdoctoral training at Stanford University studying muscle stem cells and gene therapy in 1995.